Presentation Skills and Techniques

 Passing several props or samples around is also a great way to stimulate physical activity and involvement.

-18. Quotes are a wonderful and easy way to stimulate emotions and feelings, and of course quotes can be used to illustrate and emphasise just about any point or concept you can imagine.
+- Quotes are a wonderful and easy way to stimulate emotions and feelings, and of course, quotes can be used to illustrate and emphasise just about any point or concept you can imagine.

-Research and collect good quotations and include then in your notes.
+Research and collect good quotations and include them in your notes.
 Memorise one or two if you can because this makes the delivery seem more powerful.

 Always credit the source of quotes you use.

-23. Planned chaos is actually a wonderful way to keep people involved and enjoying themselves.
-Clap your hands a couple of times and say calmly "Okay now - let's crack on," or something similarly confident and un-phased, and you will be back in control, with the audience refreshed for another 5-10 minutes.
+- Planned chaos is actually a wonderful way to keep people involved and enjoying themselves.
+Clap your hands a couple of times and say calmly "Okay now - let's crack on," or something similarly confident and unphased, and you will be back in control, with the audience refreshed for another 5-10 minutes.

 - Questions and 'hands-up' feedback